NORMANTON PARK CONDOMINIUM

 |Floor Area||128,958.6 m² (1,388,111 sq ft)|

-The Kingsford Normanton Park floor plans are pending approval from relevant authorities.
-Kindly drop us a note via the Contact Form below if you would like us to send you the floor plans when finalised.
+Please do drop us a note via the Contact Form below if you wish us to send you the full set of Normanton Park condo floor plans.

 The Kingsford Normanton condo site is an elongated kite shaped plot of land, spanning between the Ayer Rajah Expressway (AYE) at its north-east end, to Kent Ridge Park and the Southern Ridges nature reserves at its south-west end.
 It sits at the top of Kent Ridge Park, which slopes down towards South Buona Vista Road and Pasir Panjang.